Welcome!

 We Build Community

-De Anza’s Asian American community is inclusive and supportive, whether you are a full-time student looking to transfer, a professional working at a nonprofit organization, a diversity and inclusion manager at a high-tech company, or a lifelong learner pursuing personal enrichment!
+De Anza’s Asian American and Asian Studies community is inclusive and supportive, whether you are a full-time student looking to transfer, a professional working at a nonprofit organization, a DEI manager at a high-tech company, or a lifelong learner pursuing personal enrichment!

 The Asian American and Asian Studies department invites you to ask lots of questions – about Asian Americans, the diasporic worlds of Asian America, and configurations of power.
 In searching for answers, we collectively build the community that is Asian American and Asian Studies.